siddharthsankhe/Flask_blog/README.md

 # Flask App
-You Can login , Create your account
-Add and customize your post
-Can changes profile pic
+This flask App can give you the ability to create your account , add profile pic with that you can add , delete ,customize your post